...

 Adobe Stock Image

-Attaining the resin
+Attaining the Resin

 They gather their resin crop in the fall and clean it by sifting, washing, and removing impurities.